open-company/open-company-bot/README.md

 # Open Company Bot [![MPL License](http://img.shields.io/badge/license-MPL-blue.svg?style=flat)](https://www.mozilla.org/MPL/2.0/) [![Build Status](https://travis-ci.org/open-company/open-company-bot.svg?branch=master)](https://travis-ci.org/open-company/open-company-bot)

-## Development

-> Make sure you have Boot and Java 8 installed.
-For details refer [here](https://github.com/open-company/open-company-web#local-setup).

-Before running anything make sure you copy `config.edn.template` to `config.edn` and adjust the values in the contained map.

-Start a REPL with: `boot dev`

-The `oc.bot` namespace contains a `comment` form with everything needed to get the system into a running state.
-There currently is no `start` command that can be called from a terminal.

 ## Overview

 All use cases currently covered by this bot program involve some trigger from the outside world (which is currently done via AWS SQS).